What makes Chick-fil-A's classic chicken sandwiches so delicious?

 But MSG shouldn't just be considered as a cheap way to enhance flavor.
 Award-winning chefs like David Chang of the Momofuku restaurant empire and Grant Achatz of Chicago's Alinea use MSG in their dishes.
 The enhancer is also available online and at grocery stores.

-In the same way that Chipotle tried to appeal to more health-conscious eaters by promoting its all-natural food (though few nutritionists would ever consider a 1,000-calorie burrito to be a health food), many restaurants today still proudly advertise that their food is free of MSG — even if other menu items are still filled with lots of other additives.
+In the same way that Chipotle tried to appeal to more health-conscious eaters by promoting its all-natural food (though few nutritionists would ever consider a 1,000-calorie burrito to be a health food), many restaurants today still proudly advertise that their food is free of MSG — even if other menu items are still filled with lots of other additives, fat and calories.

-Burger King does use MSG in the current recipe for its Chicken Fries.
+Burger King does still use MSG in the current recipe for its Chicken Fries.

 As for the beloved chicken-first chain?

-A spokesperson for Chick-fil-A Inc. told TODAY that the company is aware that some customers may be sensitive to MSG and while their classic chicken sandwich, spicy chicken sandwich and chicken nuggets all contain MSG, the chain is "researching the removal of MSG from these menu items."
-The spokesperson did not provide a timeline for this potential transition but noted that many items on the menu, including the chain's grilled items, do not contain any MSG.
+A spokesperson for Chick-fil-A tells TODAY.com that the company is aware some customers may be sensitive to MSG and while its classic chicken sandwich, spicy chicken sandwich and chicken nuggets all contain MSG, the chain is "researching the removal of MSG from these menu items."
+The spokesperson did not provide a timeline for this potential transition but noted that many items on the menu, including the chain's grilled items, do not contain MSG.